 None of our non-employee directors received compensation for service on our board of directors during the year ended December 31, 2013 and, accordingly, we have not included a 2013 Director Compensation Table.
 Dr. Chalmers, our Chief Executive Officer, is also a director but does not receive any additional compensation for his service as a director.
 Dr. Chalmers' compensation as an executive officer is set forth below under "Executive Compensation - 2013 Summary Compensation Table."

-In January 2014, our board of directors approved a non-employee director compensation policy to be effective upon the completion of this offering.
+We expect that our board of directors will adopt a director compensation plan for non-employee directors to be effective following the completion of this offering.